MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

 - Show value to decision makers.

-Campaigns lets you see the big picture of an attack faster and more complete than any human.
+Campaign Views lets you see the big picture of an attack faster and more complete than any human.

 ## What is a campaign?